Is Food Expensive in Prague?

 Prague’s Local Cuisine

-- Svíčková: Marinated sirloin served with a creamy vegetable sauce, bread dumplings, and cranberry sauce.
+- Svíčková: This one consists in marinated sirloin with additional creamy vegetable sauce, bread dumplings, and cranberry sauce.

-- Trdelník: A sweet pastry made from rolled dough, grilled and sprinkled with sugar and cinnamon.
+- Trdelník: A pastry prepared from dough in cylindrical shape which is toasted and then covered with sugar and cinnamon.

 Cost of Food in Prague